 Where do you see the contest five years from now?

 We hope that by that time, the contest will have become an integral part of Lafayette, like the Art and Wine Festival, and the Reservoir Run.
 We hope that the contest will be something which kids look forward to each fall.

 Can I submit more than one entry?

-You can submit one or two photos, but only one written piece.
+You can submit up to three photos, but only one written piece.
 Sorry, writers.